versioneye/ops_contrib/README.md

 ## Configure cron jobs for crawling

 The Docker image `versioneye/crawlj` contains the crawlers which enable you to crawl internal Maven repositories such as Sonatype Nexus, JFrog Artifactory or Apache Archiva.
 Inside of the Docker container the crawlers are triggered by a cron job.
 The crontab for that can be found [here](https://github.com/versioneye/crawl_j/blob/master/crontab_enterprise).
-If you want to trigger ther crawlers on a different schedule you have to mount another crontab file into the Docker container to `/mnt/crawl_j/crontab_enterprise`.
+If you want to trigger the crawlers on a different schedule you have to mount another crontab file into the Docker container to `/mnt/crawl_j/crontab_enterprise`.

 ## Monitoring